Kansas experiment: Jobs and growth

-By 2018 overall growth and job creation in Kansas had underperformed the national economy, neighboring states, and "even Kansas’ own growth in previous years."
-Kansas' job growth lagged behind neighboring Missouri, Colorado, and Nebraska.
-In January 2014, following the passing of both tax cuts, to April 2017 the Nebraska labor force grew by a net 35,000 non-farm jobs, compared to only 28,000 for Kansas, which has a larger labor force.
+By 2018, overall growth and job creation in Kansas had underperformed the national economy, neighboring states, and "even Kansas' own growth in previous years."
+Kansas' job growth lagged neighboring Missouri, Colorado, and Nebraska.
+In January 2014, following the passage of both tax cuts, the Nebraska labor force grew by a net 35,000 non-farm jobs through April 2017, compared to only 28,000 in Kansas, which has a larger labor force.

 Election and popularity fallout

 In 2014, Brownback ran for reelection, challenged by Paul Davis, the Democratic minority leader of the Kansas House of Representatives.
 Davis was endorsed by over 100 former and current Kansas Republican officials who criticized Brownback's leadership.
 Brownback managed to defeat Davis by 3.69 percent, a decline from the more than 30% margin he had gained in his first governor's race victory, thanks at least in part to effective campaign ads attacking Davis for his brief detention during a 1998 police raid of a strip club.

 Brownback's popularity continued to suffer in Kansas after his re-election as governor.
 Three separate polls between November 2015 and September 2016 ranked Brownback as the nation's least-popular governor, the September 2016 poll showing an approval rating of 23%.
-Two years later "a wave of moderate Republicans" opposed to the tax cuts replaced many of the conservative supporters of the experiment in the state legislature.
+Two years later, "a wave of moderate Republicans" opposed to the tax cuts replaced many of the conservative supporters of the experiment in the state legislature.
 The election was considered largely a referendum on Brownback's policies and administration.